 Merritt Island National Wildlife Refuge

-Located on Florida’s scenic Space Coast, Merritt Island National Wildlife Refuge is a sprawling 140,000-acre sanctuary that serves as a haven for diverse wildlife and offers visitors unparalleled opportunities to connect with nature.
-Established in 1963, this refuge surrounds the Kennedy Space Center, creating a unique blend of untouched wilderness and technological marvels.
-With its rich ecosystems, abundant wildlife, and recreational opportunities, Merritt Island National Wildlife Refuge is a must-visit destination for nature enthusiasts, photographers, and families.
+Located on Florida’s Space Coast, Merritt Island National Wildlife Refuge is an approximately 140,000-acre sanctuary managed by the U.S. Fish and Wildlife Service.
+Established in 1963, the refuge surrounds portions of the Kennedy Space Center, creating a remarkable contrast between protected coastal habitat and one of America’s most famous spaceflight sites.
+With rich ecosystems, outstanding birdwatching, scenic drives, paddling routes, and seasonal wildlife spectacles, Merritt Island National Wildlife Refuge is a standout destination for nature lovers, photographers, and families.

 A Mosaic of Ecosystems